LOS ANGELES (Swing Update) – The 144-man squad of the Riviera has 88 players who have combined to win 496 times on the PGA Tour.

 Mickelson said his goal of 50 wins could be harder to reach than he thought.
 What about 100 million dollars?

-"I just need one more game with Tiger and I should go," he said.
+"I just need one more game with Tiger and I should get there," he said.

 His game is sharp is always.
 So is the needle.